AIRLab-POLIMI/ReLe/rele/doc/tutorials/q_learning.rst

 TODO CODE

-After running the code you shuold see on the console two section:
+After running the code you should see on the console two section:

 - statistics, in wich is described the initial state and the state frequencies
 - Agent data at episode end, in wich is printed agent data: